mekowalski/react-nasa-videos-app/NOTES.md

 - App: Holds all the State for application, for retrieving list of videos & storing current search term
 - App will configure SearchBar, VideoDetail & VideoList by passing Props from App to Child
 - VideoList will pass Props down to VideoItem to display separate videos

+- [] SearchBar will be nearly identical to the NASA Images Searchbar